Fortunly's Guide

 Cashback basically refunds a certain percentage of the money you spend on a qualifying purchase - in this case, dining out.
 This is an easy way to get a small portion of your funds back.
 In most cases, the cashback will be between 1% and 5%.

-The best credit card for dining out can also net you reward points.
-Reward points are also tied to the amount of money you spend on eligible purchases, with card issuers offering a range of different reward rates.
+Dining cards can also net you reward points.
+Reward points are tied to the amount of money you spend on eligible purchases as well, with card issuers offering a range of different rates.
 Reward rates act as multipliers: a 4x rate rewards you with four points per dollar spent, for example.

 Many food delivery and fast food joints allow you to claim perks as a dining credit card holder.
-These points can then be used to get discounts or purchase various services at companies such as The Cheesecake Factory, GrubHub, Uber Eats, and Shake Shack, to name a few.
+These points can then be used to get discounts or purchase various services.

 Sign-Up Bonus

-In addition to dine rewards, most of the cards we review come with a welcome offer that gives some sort of bonus or incentive to new card owners.
-These best dining out credit card bonuses usually involve a hefty number of reward points if you exceed a certain threshold in purchases during your first few months of having the card.
+In addition, most of the cards we review come with a welcome offer that gives some sort of bonus or incentive to new card owners.
+These bonuses usually involve a hefty number of reward points if you exceed a certain threshold in purchases during your first few months of having the card.
 Alternatively, you might be credited with free cash to your account.

 Fees